Czech fire sport: Tower-climbing

 A fire-sport tower and a ladder with hooks are needed.
 The goal is to reach the fourth floor by hooking the window frames of the tower.
 The most challenging event.

-National record: Professional firefighters HZS Moravskoslezského kraje - Kamil Bezruč, 13,25 seconds

 Fire attack (požární útok)

-The most popular event, with the highest number of competing teams.
+The event with the highest number of competing teams.
 Each team has seven members.

 The event requires a pool (káď), water pump (stroj or mašina), hard suction hose (savice), fire hose splitter (rozdělovač or rozbočovač), smooth bore nozzle (proudnice), and two types of hoses.
 The first type is The B-Hose (hadice B), with a nominal inner diameter of 65 mm to 75 mm.
 The second is the C-Hose (hadice C), with a nominal inner diameter of 38 mm to 52 mm.

 The goal is to hit a small target with the water stream.
 The target is connected by wire to a chronometer.